 Jean was an assistant coach for three seasons from 1995 to 1997 at Division I Bowling Green (Ohio) State University, helping the Falcons to a 52-13-3 record and three NCAA Tournament appearances.
 Bowling Green won the Mid-American Conference (MAC) Tournament all three years.
 Before his stint at Bowling Green, Jean worked at Division I Illinois State University, serving as a volunteer assistant in 1993 and a graduate assistant in 1994.
 The Redbirds tied for second place in the Missouri Valley Conference (MVC) both seasons.

-A high school graduate of Bellows Free Academy in Saint Albans, Jean played soccer for four years at Johnson State, graduating in 1990 with a degree in elementary education.
-A four-year starter as a defensive midfielder, Jean was a senior captain and led the Badgers to three Mayflower Conference titles.
+A high school graduate of Bellows Free Academy in Saint Albans, Jean played soccer for four years at NVU-Johnson, graduating in 1990 with a degree in elementary education.
+A four-year starter as a defensive midfielder, Jean was a two-year captain and led the Badgers to three Mayflower Conference titles.
 He also earned the Bryan Wendall Award, given to the individual signifying the most dedication to his college's men's soccer program.
+He was inducted into the NVU-Johnson Athletic Hall of Fame in fall 2018.
 Jean received his master's degree in health, physical education, recreation and dance from Illinois State in 1996.